 I spent the entire evening losing my

-arm tweaking the shit out of the 58 knobs to spread the lubricant inside
+arm tweaking the heck out of the 58 knobs to spread the lubricant inside

 because they skipped values, and two of them, the Data Entry knobs most